 As technology for the hunting and shooting markets continues to evolve, we are always looking for the next advantage when we settle down behind our rifle.
 Within the last 30 years, there have been some amazing leaps in night vision technology that have become available to the civilian market.

 Thermal imaging systems have become increasingly accessible to the average shooter, and they have never been better than they are right now.
-If you are looking to own the night, whether you are hunting or outfitting your personal protection firearms, the best thermal scopes are the next logical step in outfitting your system.
+If you are looking to own the night, whether you are hunting or outfitting your personal protection firearms, the best thermal scope are the next logical step in outfitting your system.

 If you’re in a hurry and don't have time for the details, here are our best picks for best rated thermal scopes: